Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 where the second relation also applies to $\tilde{\omega}_i$.
-The generators in Table \ref{tab:HL-chiral-ring} and \ref{tab:mcd-chiral-ring} represent the lowest order, or zero-mode, generators of the Macdonald sector.
+The generators in Tables \ref{tab:HL-chiral-ring} and \ref{tab:mcd-chiral-ring} represent the lowest order, or zero-mode, generators of the Macdonald sector.
 We note, however, that within this enlarged set of operators, the relations start mixing conformal primaries with descendants.
-Clearly, this is caused by the presence of the level two (superconformal) descendant $\tilde{\mu}$ in this 1/8 BPS truncation of the $S_2$ multiplet.
+Clearly, this is caused by the presence of the level two (superconformal) descendant $\tilde{\mu}$.